 This suggests that the main force which is consistently driving the extension of MeSH during this period is the need to explicitly cover more conceptual entities.
 Namely, a stable annual amount of new emerging concepts (\textit{category 4}) and a similar or greater amount of new PI concepts (\textit{category 3}), that used to be implicitly covered by MeSH.
 The need to introduce descriptors for reorganizing concepts that are already explicitly covered (\textit{category 1} and \textit{category 2}) appears to be auxiliary, with low amounts of new descriptors for most years.
 However, in certain years, we also observed a surge in the promotion of existing SCRs into descriptors (\textit{category 3}), particularly for chemicals.
 Such surges in \textit{category 2} and \textit{category 3}, seem to be related with internal MeSH projects and resource allocation in NLM.

 In addition, the results on conceptual provenance types reveal that more than 70\% of all non-emerging new descriptors (\textit{categories 1, 2} and \textit{3}) become subtopics of their PHs' topics.
 That is, they remain under the coverage of the latter, usually as children of them (.2, \textit{Subdivision}) and less often as more distant descendants (.3, \textit{Submersion}).
 However, the amount of new descriptors that are detached from their PHs (.5, \textit{Detachment}) is also considerable, particularly for implicit PHs (\textit{category 3}).
-These observations, suggest that the extension of MeSH primarily serves the need to enrich the MeSH thesaurus with more detailed subtopics, supporting the annotation of articles with new fine-grained topic labels.
+These observations suggest that the extension of MeSH primarily serves the need to enrich the MeSH thesaurus with more detailed subtopics, supporting the annotation of articles with new fine-grained topic labels.
 Nevertheless, it appears that a notable amount of new descriptors also serve to rid the PHs of some implicitly covered topics, rendering the PHs more precise as well.

 This grouping can be particularly useful for improving semantic indexing models for new descriptors.
-For example, the articles annotated with their PHs can be a source of weakly-labeled data for topical annotations.
+For example, the articles annotated with their PHs can be a source of weakly labeled data for topical annotations.
 In addition, the provenance types can provide indications for the prevalence of such weak labels.
 In the case of \textit{Detachment} for example, we may expect that only a small part of the articles annotated with the PHs will be relevant to the new descriptor.
-In the case of new descriptors for new emerging concepts (\textit{category 4}) on the other hand, Zero-Shot Learning approaches may be more appropriate as no PHs are available as a source of weak labels.
+In the case of new descriptors for new emerging concepts (\textit{category 4}), on the other hand, Zero-Shot Learning approaches may be more appropriate as no PHs are available as a source of weak labels.

-Although our findings primarily provide insight to researchers working with MeSH, we also believe that the proposed viewpoint is of more general interest.
-In particular it can be used to analyse the extension dynamics of other similar topic hierarchies.
+Although our findings primarily provide insight to researchers working with MeSH, we believe that the proposed approach is of more general interest.
+In particular, it can be adapted for analyzing the extension dynamics of other similar topic hierarchies.
+In the lack of appropriate fields, such as subordinate concepts, PMN and PI, for identifying explicit or implicit PHs in other hierarchies, one could explore term-matching approaches in different hierarchy versions.
 The annotations of conceptual provenance produced by the proposed method capture the hierarchical relationship of a new topic with the topics that were previously used in its place.
 Such information can be used to characterise and group the topics, facilitating the process of maintaining topic hierarchies.